 Emilia-Romagna is a leading region in Europe in terms of entrepreneurship and economic dynamism.
-Active people in working age are more than 70%, and the women activity rate is the highest in Italy.
-The unemployment rate is under 8% in 2015 with respect to the national average (12.8%).
+In 2017 active people in working age are more than 70%, and the women activity rate is one of the highest in Italy (Eurostat, 2018).
+The unemployment rate is 6.7% in 2017 far below that the national average (11.4%) and the European one (7.8%).

 In 2008 and 2009 Emilia-Romagna economy was deeply affected by the global economic crisis.
-Unemployment rate sharply increased from 3% to 8.5%, export fell by about 25% and regional GDP fell by 5.5%.
-After some difficult years, since 2014 employment is growing again and exports are largely higher than 2008.
+Unemployment rate sharply increased from 3.2% to 4.8%, export fell by about 25% and regional GDP fell by 5.3%.
+After some difficult years, since 2014 employment is growing again, and exports are largely higher than 2008.

 Tourism and entertainment industries are very important in the coast area.
 Cultural and gastronomic tourism is increasing in the last years.